 Why go?
 Churchill is synonymous with wildlife.
 Polar bears step ashore in mid-June as the ice melts, though are best seen October to November, and beluga whales return to the river in summer (mid-June–mid-September).

 June sees the first few polar bears stagger on land as the ice in the bay breaks up.
 Tundra Buggy tours (July– August; October–November) across the tundra and tidal flats in late summer and early winter reveal bears, caribou and Arctic fox in the wild.

 Summer also sees 50,000 Beluga whales arrive at Churchill River.
 They come to breed and feed; tours to see them run from July to August.
 Hop on a Zodiac to get up close – you can even don a drysuit and swim with them.

 There are plenty of year-round sights, too.
 Churchill may be home to fewer than 1,000 people, but talks and films about the area are given almost every evening at Parks Canada or the historic St Paul’s Anglican Church, with its memorials to Arctic explorers.

-The town’s Eskimo Museum offers further insight, but for a vivid evocation of the days of the Hudson’s Bay Co. and the Anglo-French rivalry over the fur trade, be sure to visit the town’s 18th-century Prince of Wales Fort.
+The town’s Itsanitaq Museum offers further insight, but for a vivid evocation of the days of the Hudson’s Bay Co. and the Anglo-French rivalry over the fur trade, be sure to visit the town’s 18th-century Prince of Wales Fort.

 Did you know?
 Churchill’s history stretches far beyond that of Canada’s – archaeological digs in the area have uncovered evidence of human existence here dating from around 4,000 years ago.